buqingyi/buqingyi_sciencewebsite/README.md

 **Ph.D thesis in Genetics (Evolution and Development), Max-Planck  Institute for Developmental Biology, Tuebingen, Germany**.

 ## Current running projects
-**1. Investigation of commensal bacteria in controlling Pseudomonas aeruginosa airway infection** **(supported by funding from DFG and Mukoviszidose e.V.)**
+**1. Investigation of host-pathogen-commensal interaction in human lung diseases to develop novel therapies for inflammation and infection control** **(supported by funding from DFG and Mukoviszidose e.V.)**

 **2. Emerging pathogens e.g. SARS-CoV-2 genomic epidemiology and variants surveillance to precisely evaluate pandemic or post-pandemic conditions** **(supported by University Hospital and Medical Faculty Carl-Gustav-Carus)**

+**3. Comparative analysis of Streptococcus pathogens and commensals with a combination of computational biology and microbiology approaches to identify pathogen-related genetic elements**

-**3. Collabration projects with other teams by providing analyses with well-established methods, such as microbiome investigation, functional genomics analysis or deep sequencing data analysis**
+**4. Collabration projects with other teams by providing analyses with well-established methods, such as microbiome investigation, functional genomics analysis or deep sequencing data analysis**

 ## Methods
 **Both experimental approaches (e.g. Microbiology, Immunology methods) and computational biology/bioinformatics approaches are applied**.